 Last updated 07/08/2018

-This guide will show you how to update the kernel for distributions that use an OVH core.
+This guide will show you how to update the kernel for distributions that use an OVHcloud core.

-By default, all system snapshots offered on OVH Dedicated Servers use an optimised OVH core.
+By default, all system snapshots offered on OVHcloud Dedicated Servers use an optimised OVH core.
 If you have replaced these snapshots with your own distribution, please refer to your distribution’s official documentation.